Welders make, join and repair metal parts for machinery and equipment using welding techniques.

 So Cam's advice if you're thinking about welding is to: "Just go for it.
 It's good fun, it can take you lots of places, and you gain skills that can be transferred to heaps of different jobs."

 There are no specific requirements to become a welder.
-However, some employers prefer you to have a qualification.
+However, many employers prefer to hire welders who have or are working towards a qualification.

 Industry training organisation Competenz oversees welding apprenticeships.